 Nvidia first released Turing based consumer GPUs in September of 2018 with the GeForce RTX 2080 Ti and RTX 2080.
 Since that time, the lineup has filled out down to the budget-friendly GTX 1650.
 More recently, we’ve seen Nvidia launch the Super series of cards (RTX 2080 Super/RTX 2070 Super/RTX 2060 Super), offering more performance at a better price point, as well as filling the gaps on the mid-range to high-end SKUs.

-Fast forward to today, and Nvidia has released the GTX 1660 Super with an MSRP of $229, slotting between the GTX 1660 and 1660 Ti.
-Along with the GTX 1660 Super, Nvidia also announced a lesser GTX 1650 Super.
-One of the best graphics cards for 1080p gaming on a budget, the GTX 1660 Super will be available on October 29, while the GTX 1650 Super will arrive November 22.
+Now Nvidia has released the GTX 1660 Super with an MSRP of $229 (and a street price after launch that matches for entry level models), slotting between the GTX 1660 and 1660 Ti.
+Along with the GTX 1660 Super, Nvidia also announced a lesser GTX 1650 Super, which we're in the process of testing.
+One of the best graphics cards for 1080p gaming on a budget, the GTX 1660 Super went on sale on October 29, while the GTX 1650 Super will arrive November 22.
 These cards, like the mid-range and high-end Super cards that preceded them, are also designed to improve performance and offer a better price-to-performance ratio than the non-super cards that preceded them.

 Neither the GTX 1660 Super nor the 1650 Super will have reference or FE models from Nvidia.
 Precisely for that reason, we have an EVGA GTX 1660 Super SC Ultra card on hand for testing and this review.
 The SC Ultra includes a dual-fan cooling solution as well as increased boost clocks over the non-Super version.
 Between this and its faster GDDR6 memory, this card should be easily faster than the GTX 1660 and land within striking distance of the 1660 Ti out of the box.